 I've selected the most used woodworking tools in my tool box and found a link for you to look at each one through Amazon.com.
 This way you'll be familiar with what I'm talking about and if you don't have one of these or need a new one, it's a convenient way to buy it.
 Amazon.com has about the best prices around.

-7 1/4" is a must for any tradesman. (more info)
+7 1/4" is a must for any tradesman. (see on Amazon)

-3/8" electric is the basic. (more info)
+3/8" electric is the basic. (see on Amazon)

 For a real toy check out the rechargeables.
 I have a 14.4V and am happy with it.
 Test the 18V before you buy, it has a lot of torque—hard on the wrist.
 Get one with the keyless chuck. (see on Amazon)

 I have a 5/8 HP router that I use as a portable and laminate trimmer.
 I use the 1 3/4 HP router as a 'shaper' mounted under a table. (see on Amazon)

 Just a basic model is all you need for light work, usually 1" stock.
 For lots of work in 2" stock get a band saw. (see on Amazon)

 My son-in-law has this model and he uses it as an on-the-job portable while installing siding.
 It cost him almost double the price of Amazon.com's.
 I've got an old Delta 9" that's about 25 years old for the shop and a lightweight Delta for the job site. (see on Amazon)Enjoy your new tools!